I studied architecture at TU Darmstadt in Germany, and the Polytechnic of Central London, and I registered as an architect in the UK in 2001.

-I am a registered architect and studied architecture at TU Darmstadt in Germany, and the Polytechnic of Central London.
-Before taking a full-time post at Liverpool, I taught part-time at Kingston and Liverpool, and practised in Germany and the UK.
-Previously I had also worked in practice in France and in Greece.
+Before taking a full-time post at Liverpool, I taught part-time at Kingston and Liverpool, and worked in practice in Germany, the UK, France and Greece.

-My research interests include the representation of architecture in print media; architectural competitions; and rationalism in C20 architecture.
-I have co-edited two volumes on C20 rationalism, and a further two on the relationship between fame and architecture.
+My research interests are the representation of architecture in print media; architectural competitions; and rationalism in C20 architecture.

-In July 2016 I was awarded an RIBA Research Trust Award for a two year project to investigate postwar architecture in children’s picture books: The representation of Modern Architecture through illustrations in postwar British Children’s Literature.
-This research was presented in an exhibition at RIBA North in Liverpool from the end of March to the end of May 2019.
-A co-authored paper, with Dr Emma Hayward, 'Absent Architectures' is published in the Journal of Architecture 24.4 and I am currently preparing a second paper on the representation of modern architecture in children's literature in the UK.
+In July 2016 I was awarded a Research Trust Award (RIBA) for a project investigating postwar architecture in children’s picture books: The representation of Modern Architecture through illustrations in postwar British Children’s Literature.
+This research was presented in an exhibition at RIBA North in Liverpool (April / May 2019).
+A co-authored paper, with Dr Emma Hayward, 'Absent Architectures' was published in the Journal of Architecture 24.4.

-My latest book, Modernism and the Professional Architecture Journal - Reporting, editing and reconstructing in postwar Europe, co-edited with Andrew Peckham, was published by Routledge in July 2018 and I will shortly begin work on a monograph on the German architecture journal Baumeister.
+My latest book, Modernism and the Professional Architecture Journal - Reporting, editing and reconstructing in postwar Europe, co-edited with Andrew Peckham, was published by Routledge in 2018.

 I am currently working on a monograph on the German architecture journal Baumeister, and on an edited volume (with Jill Rudd and Emma Hayward) on the representation of modern architecture and modernity in picturebooks for children.